FrendaWinter/Operating-System-Concepts/Exercises/Chapter_1.md

 - Providing a User Interface and Application Platform
 - Ensuring System Security and Stability

+---

 #### 1.2.
 We have stressed the need for an operating system to make efficient use of the computing hardware.
 When is it appropriate for the operating system to forsake this principle and to “waste” resources?
 Why is such a system not really wasteful?

+---

 #### 1.3.
 What is the main difficulty that a programmer must overcome in writing an operating system for a real-time environment?

+A real-time system has well-defined, fixed time constraints.
+Processing must be done within the defined constraints, or the system will fail

+---

 #### 1.4.
 Keeping in mind the various definitions of operating system, consider whether the operating system should include applications such as web browsers and mail programs.
 Argue both that it should and that it should not, and support your answers.

+---

 #### 1.5.
 How does the distinction between kernel mode and user mode function as a rudimentary form of protection (security)?

+---

 #### 1.6.
 Which of the following instructions should be privileged?
     - Set value of timer.
     - Read the clock.